-Fast Forward Medical Innovation (FFMI), in partnership with the William Davidson Institute (WDI) and the Center for Global Health Equity (CGHE), are hosting their inaugural Global Health Commercialization Competition in 2023.
+Fast Forward Medical Innovation (FFMI), in partnership with the William Davidson Institute (WDI) and the Center for Global Health Equity (CGHE), are hosting the second annual Global Health Commercialization Competition in 2024.

 The Global Health Commercialization Competition will create and support a community of faculty innovators from across the University of Michigan that are actively working on technical solutions to healthcare problems in emerging markets.

 The program will include two key components: a professional development course and a pitch competition.